 8. The Corporate Assembly and the Board of Directors, composition and independence

 Under Article 4 of Orkla’s Articles of Association, the Chair, the Deputy Chair and the other shareholder-elected members of the Board may be elected for a term of up to two years.
-Since 2007, the Nomination Committee has practised a term of one year for shareholder-elected members and deputy members, on the grounds that an annual assessment of the overall composition of the Board will ensure greater flexibility.
-There are no other provisions in the Articles of Association governing the appointment and replacement of Board members, except for Article 10, which prescribes further rules for appointing a new Board member or a substitute if a Board member is prevented from serving for a long period of time or dies.
+Since 2007, however, a term of one year for shareholder-elected members and deputy members has been adopted, on the grounds that an annual assessment of the overall composition of the Board will ensure greater flexibility.
+There are no other provisions in the Articles of Association governing the appointment and replacement of Board members.

-Under Norwegian law and in accordance with Orkla’s current system of corporate democracy, Group employees have the right to elect seven of the 21 members of the Corporate Assembly of Orkla ASA.
-Similarly, Group employees have the right to elect three members of the Board of Directors of Orkla ASA, and two observers.
-If the agreement to discontinue the Corporate Assembly comes into effect, one of the observers will change status and become a Board member.
-A description of the composition of the company’s governing bodies is provided in the PDF below.
+Under Norwegian law and in accordance with Orkla’s current system of corporate democracy, Group employees have the right to elect four members of the Board of Directors of Orkla ASA.
+The composition of the company’s governing bodies is described in the PDF below.